-After a year like 2020, it’s no wonder stress levels have skyrocketed.
-In 2019, roughly 55% of American adults felt significant daily stress, making them the most stressed-out population in the world.
-Compare that to 80% reporting significant stress in 2021; after having navigated a global pandemic, climate crises, and the general existential dread that comes with surviving ~unprecedented times,~ Americans are more stressed out than ever.
+After having navigated a global pandemic, climate crises, and the general existential dread that comes with surviving ~unprecedented times,~ it feels like we are more stressed out than ever.
 Stress is no joke — and if you’ve been feeling its symptoms recently, you’re most certainly not alone.

 Stress can manifest itself in many ways, from experiencing difficulty sleeping to suffering physical pain.
 And while there are many remedies for relieving a wide spectrum of symptoms, we believe there’s no better way to go about it than by doing it naturally.
 Natural stress relief works with your body, rather than against it, and can help alleviate symptoms in the long run, versus acting as a quick fix.